nf-core/chipseq/docs/usage.md

 By default, intermediate BAM files will not be saved.
 The final BAM files created after the Picard MarkDuplicates step are always saved.
 Set to true to also copy out BAM files from BWA and sorting steps.

+### `--skipDupRemoval`
+By default duplicate reads will be removed with picard.
+With this flag on this pipeline will skip duplicate removal and use raw BAM files for downstream analysis.

 ### `--seqCenter`
 Text about sequencing center which will be added in the header of output bam files.